 This page collates other places around the web where I can be spotted.
-It was created retrospectively as the number of sightings grew, so there may be others I haven’t seen or have forgotten about.
+It was created retrospectively as the number of sightings grew, so there may be others that I haven’t seen, or have forgotten about.
 If you have spotted me or my blogs anywhere else, please let me know!
-It’s great to be recognised by people that I respect and admire, and it really helps with the imposter syndrome too!
+It’s great to be recognised by people that I respect and admire, and it really helps with the imposter syndrome too, so thank you!
 Send me a tweet or message about any other sightings.

 For appearances at conferences and other events, see Speaking and Conferences.